Katie Holmes And Jamie Foxx Engaged? Ring Photo Sparked Engagement Rumors

-Tom Cruise’s ex-wife Katie Holmes has officially confirmed her relationship with Jamie Foxx days ago during a beach outing in Malibu, California, and now, fans are speculating over the actress’ recent uploaded picture as it shows her wearing a beautiful ring.
+Tom Cruise’s ex-wife, Katie Holmes, officially confirmed her relationship with Jamie Foxx days ago during a beach outing in Malibu, California, and now, fans are speculating over the actress’ recent uploaded picture, as it shows her wearing a beautiful ring.

-On Labor Day 2017, Hollywood’s worst kept secret was finally out in the open when after years of speculations, reports, and denying, Katie Holmes and Jamie Foxx’s pictures surfaced online where they could be seen holding hands during a romantic walk.
+On Labor Day, Hollywood’s worst kept secret was finally out in the open when, after years of speculation, reports, and denying, Katie Holmes and Jamie Foxx’s pictures surfaced online where they could be seen holding hands during a romantic walk.

 A source close to the couple has come out to say that Katie has yet another secret for her fans.
 Reportedly, the pair has been engaged for several months and just like their relationship, they reportedly kept the engagement news a secret as well.

-There are many close sources who believe that the reason they both are not announcing the news of their engagement because they do not want to offend Mission Impossible movie star Tom Cruise and the Church of Scientology.
+There are many close sources who believe that the reason they both are not announcing the news of their engagement is because they do not want to offend Mission: Impossible movie star Tom Cruise and the Church of Scientology.

 Earlier this year, Inquisitr reported that the reason for the secrecy is Tom Cruise.
-It was during that time when different media outlets reported that Jamie has reportedly ended his three years relationship with Katie because of his growing concern for Tom Cruise.
+It was during that time when different media outlets reported that Jamie has reportedly ended his three-year relationship with Katie because of his growing concern for Tom Cruise.
 The reports further pointed that the singer was allegedly scared of Cruise’s sudden outbursts.

 “Jamie doesn’t know Tom’s crazy side and he likes to keep it that way.
 He’s heard war stories from Katie about what it’s like to be his bad side and he doesn’t want that drama.”